faizan2786/distributed-systems/Zookeeper/fault-tolerance/README.md

 Hence, we can **summarise** our failure detection and leader reelection process (in **pseudocode**) as follows:

-- The `LeaderElectionAndFailover()` method:
+- The `electLeaderWithFailOver()` method:
-  - Until we are leader or we found a valid predecessor:
+  - Until we are leader, or we found a valid predecessor:
     - Get all children
     - Sort the children by their sequence id
     - If minimum seq id = our seq. id then "we are the leader", `return`.